Ward (LDS Church): YSA wards

 In 2011, YSA wards and stakes were reorganized and realigned to remove the distinction of a student ward from a traditional YSA ward.
 Previously, YSA wards were organized as either college/university wards or traditional YSA wards.
 At colleges and universities with large LDS populations, student wards were organized to serve the needs of students in attending these schools.
 In areas where there are large concentrations of YSA wards, YSA stakes are formed.
 Previously, when one or more wards were formed for the students of a college or university, separate wards would be formed for single and married students.
 In such university wards and stakes, the bishops and members of the stake presidency are filled by men called from adjacent stakes.
-(In connection with the 2011 realignment of these units, married student wards were disbanded, with members asked to join their local geographic ward or branch, though married student stakes still exist at CES units of higher education, such as Brigham Young University.)

 Language wards

 Much like a singles ward, and with administrative approval, wards may be established in geographic areas which contain a high population of church members whose native language is different from the local language (such as adjacent to U.S. military bases in foreign countries, or in metropolitan areas which have larger numbers of immigrant/second-language users).
 Additionally, there are also wards for deaf members where the primary language used is the locally predominant sign language (such as American Sign Language in the U.S. and anglophone Canada).
 Services in these wards are conducted entirely in the target language.
-Colloquialisms such as "a Spanish ward" or "a Chinese ward," for example, refer solely to the language spoken, and not the race or ethnicity of the members welcome (e.g., there are no "Mexican wards").
+Colloquialisms such as "a Spanish ward" or "a Chinese ward", for example, refer solely to the language spoken, and not the race or ethnicity of the members welcome (e.g., there are no "Mexican wards").
 However, in practice, different wards are sometimes made for different ethnic backgrounds or national origins, even though there is no difference in the language used.
 There used to be wards or missions that were designated based on race, such as Indian wards or Indian missions for Native Americans.